rhinstaller/anaconda/ui/webui/test/README.rst

 ------------------

 You can set these environment variables to configure the test suite::

+    TEST_OS    The OS to run the tests in.
+Currently supported values:
+                  "fedora-rawhide"

     TEST_BROWSER  What browser should be used for testing.
 Currently supported values:
                      "chromium"